-Thyatira was an ancient Lydian city, located on the Lycus River, a tributary of the Hermus, in northern Lydia, but so close to the border of Mysia that even ancient people often mistakenly called it a Mysian city.
+Thyatira was an ancient Lydian city located on the Lycus River, a tributary of the Hermus, in northern Lydia, but so close to the border of Mysia that even older adults often mistakenly called it a Mysian city.

-As the city seems to have enjoyed a fairly quiet and peaceful life for most of its existence, its history is rather unremarkable compared to that of other cities such as Smyrna or Ephesus.
+As the city has enjoyed a reasonably peaceful life for most of its existence, its history is unremarkable compared to other cities such as Smyrna or Ephesus.

 Where is the Church of Pergamum located today?

-Pergamum is situated in a wide valley three miles north of the Caicus River and about 15 miles from the sea, was another famous city of Asia Minor.
+Pergamum, situated in a broad valley three miles north of the Caicus River and about 15 miles from the sea, was another famous city of Asia Minor.
 The palace, temples, theatres, gymnasiums, and other public buildings of ancient Pergamum were built on the tops and crests of a high hill.
-The inhabited part of the citadel lies at the foot of the hill, in the same part of the plain as the modern town of Bergama, with a population of about 20,000.
+The inhabited part of the citadel lies at the foot of the mountain, in the same part of the plain as the modern town of Bergama, with a population of about 20,000.